ghrcosta/planning-poker/springboot-flutter/README.md

       $ cd <project_directory>/springboot
       $ firebase emulators:start
       ```
-    * Access the emulators UI via `http://localhost:8090`
+    * Access the emulator's UI via `http://localhost:8090`
-2. Run backend server
+2. Run backend
     1. Change the project ID in
        `<project_directory>/springboot/src/main/resources/application-local.properties`.
     2. In order to execute the server you need to be at `<project_directory>`.
 From there,